Pololu A-Star 328PB User’s Guide

 “Upload Using Programmer”

 The Arduino IDE provides the ability to upload a sketch to a board using AVR in-system programming (with a programmer connected to the 2×3 ISP header).
-This is done by selecting the Upload Using Programmer command in the Sketch menu.
+This is done by running the Upload Using Programmer command in the Sketch menu.
+Before running that command, you must select the correct Port and Programmer in the Tools menu.
+If you are using the Pololu USB AVR Programmer v2.1 for in-system programming of the A-Star 328PB, you should select “Atmel STK500 development board” as the programmer.

 The A-Star 328PB comes with a TTL serial bootloader that you can use to upload programs to the board, as described in Section 4.3.
 This section documents some technical details of the bootloader for advanced users who want to better understand how it works, and it describes how to check if the bootloader is present and how to reload the bootloader if it has been overwritten by ISP programming.